Indonesian rescuers dig for people buried in landslides - WTMJ

 Associated Press

-LEMBATA, Indonesia (AP) — Rescuers in remote eastern Indonesia were digging through the debris of a landslide Tuesday in search of as many as 21 people believed to be buried in one of several disasters brought on by severe weather in the Southeast Asian nation and neighboring East Timor.
+LEMBATA, Indonesia (AP) — Rescuers in remote eastern Indonesia dug through the debris of a landslide Tuesday in search of as many as 21 people believed to be buried in one of several disasters brought on by severe weather in the Southeast Asian nation and neighboring East Timor.

-Hundreds of police, soldiers and residents dug through the debris with their bare hands, shovels and hoes searching for those buried, efforts that were being hindered by heavy rain.
-Relatives wailed as they watched rescuers pull out one mud-caked body, place it on a bamboo stretcher and take it away for burial.
+Hundreds of police, soldiers and residents dug through the debris with their bare hands, shovels and hoes searching for those buried, with their efforts hindered by heavy rain.
+Relatives wailed as they watched rescuers pull out a mud-caked body, place it on a bamboo stretcher and take it away for burial.

-Landslides and flooding from heavy rains from a tropical cyclone have killed at least 128 people across several islands in Indonesia and 27 people in East Timor.
-Thousands of homes have been damaged and thousands of people displaced in the disasters, which could continue to worsen as the storm is expected to continue affecting the region for several days as it moves south toward Australia.
+Landslides and flooding from heavy rains from a tropical cyclone have killed at least 86 people across several islands in Indonesia and 27 people in East Timor.
+Thousands of homes have been damaged and thousands of people displaced by the disasters, which could worsen because the storm is expected to continue affecting the region for several days as it moves south toward Australia.

-In addition to the dead, Indonesian disaster officials said at least 72 people were missing.

 Rescue efforts were being hampered by the weather and the remoteness of the areas affected.
-Roads and bridges were damaged in many areas.
+Roads and bridges were damaged in many places.

+The National Disaster Mitigation Agency lowered the death toll Tuesday to 86 — down from 128 — after search and rescue teams reverified victims’ data and found that some who were reported dead by local officials were still missing.

+In addition to the dead, Indonesian disaster officials said at least 98 people were missing.

+President Joko Widodo held a Cabinet meeting on Tuesday to speed up search and rescue efforts and aid distribution, especially to people in isolated areas.

+“If we cannot reach there by land, I ask that we swiftly reach there by sea and air,” Widodo said.
+He vowed to restore power, health services and infrastructure in the devastated areas.

-Rescue personnel with eight excavators and tons of food and medicine were planned to be deployed from Makassar city on Sulawesi island, but were being hindered by a lack of sea transportation to the remote islands, said the National Disaster Mitigation Agency chief Doni Monardo.
-He called on the private sector to support relief efforts in these remote areas.
+Rescue personnel with eight excavators and tons of food and medicine were to be deployed from Makassar city on Sulawesi island, but were being hindered by a lack of sea transportation to the remote islands, said National Disaster Mitigation Agency chief Doni Monardo.
+He called on the private sector to support relief efforts in the remote areas.

 Three helicopters began reaching isolated areas of the islands on Tuesday.
-More helicopters with police and soldiers were expected to come support distribution of aid and supplies, Monardo said.
+Two helicopters with police and soldiers were expected to support distribution of aid and supplies and transport injured people, elderly and others in need of assistance, Monardo said.

-Tropical Cyclone Seroja has produced high waves, strong winds and heavy rains for several and its effects are expected to last until Friday, said Dwikorita Karnawati, head of Indonesia’s Meteorology, Climatology, and Geophysical Agency.
+Tropical Cyclone Seroja has produced high waves, strong winds and heavy rains for several days and its effects are expected to last until Friday, said Dwikorita Karnawati, head of the Meteorology, Climatology, and Geophysical Agency.

 Karmini reported from Jakarta, Indonesia.